 “Lipika” is the Sanskrit word for “writer.”
 Maybe my destiny in this creative field was written in the cards the day my parents named me!
 Then again…

-But fate (disguised as a double-doggy-dare) had other plans for me: as a freshman in high school, I was cast as The Witch in our spring production of Into the Woods.
-AKA: a dream role!
-(Gawd, I love Bernadette Peters…) Suddenly I was in love with everything about performing: research and preparation for the creation of roles, mining scripts with my castmates for details and juice, the energy and passion inherent in a collaborative rehearsal process, and most of all performing – becoming another person and sharing their story with all those eyeballs in the dark.
-I wanted it all.
-So I packed my things and left small-town New Jersey for the Big City.
+Suddenly I was enamored with everything about performing: research and preparation for the creation of roles, mining scripts with my castmates for details and juice, the energy and passion inherent in a collaborative rehearsal process, and most of all performing – becoming another person and sharing a story with all those eyeballs in the dark.
+So I moved to the Big City to earn a BFA at New York University’s Tisch School of the Arts (any NYU alums out there?
+Go Bobcats!
+Or Violets!
+Still not sure which…) I’ve since been splashed head-to-toe in puddle water by a taxi so I’m pretty sure I can call myself a New Yorker now.

 Over the years I’ve found that I thrive on collaborative work on both stage and screen but have a special passion for helping develop new plays.
 I’ve originated roles in world premieres at Manhattan Theatre Club, The New Group, Luna Stage, California Shakespeare Theater, American Conservatory Theater, and Mixed Blood Theatre Company, among many others.
 I also love being behind the microphone and consider myself lucky to work in a wonderful community of voiceover artists who specialize in English dubbing.
 Check out my RESUME and MEDIA pages for more details!